British Rail Class 55: Withdrawal

 In the late 1970s, the Deltics began to take on secondary roles, gradually being supplanted by the next generation of express passenger services, namely the "InterCity 125" High Speed Train (HST) which were introduced on the ECML from 1978.
 At this time, British Rail had a general policy of not maintaining small non-standard fleets of locomotives, and when the HST fleet took over East Coast mainline services, it was obvious the class had a limited future.
-Various alternative uses for the fleet were examined, but this came to nothing: A significant weakness of the Deltics were their high running costs, due to the complexity of their engine design which required expensive specialist maintenance, which mitigated against their redeployment elsewhere.
+Various alternative uses for the fleet were examined, but this came to nothing: A significant weakness of the Deltics was their high running costs, due to the complexity of their engine design which required expensive specialist maintenance, which mitigated against their redeployment elsewhere.
 In their last years, the Deltics mostly operated the semi-fast services between London and York.
-They were also used on various popular excursions to areas of the country often far outside of their usual operating area, such as Exeter, Bournemouth and Oban.
+They were also used on various popular excursions to areas of the country often far outside their usual operating area, such as Exeter, Bournemouth and Oban.

-From 1980 to 1982, the fleet was gradually run down; no new spare parts were ordered for the declining fleet, and the locomotives were gradually withdrawn, and then cannibalised for spares to keep the others running.
+During 1980 and 1981, the fleet was gradually run down; no new spare parts were ordered for the declining fleet, and the locomotives were gradually withdrawn, and then cannibalised for spares to keep the others running.
 Withdrawn locomotives were taken to Doncaster for stripping and eventual scrapping.
 For a time the Deltic scrap line was a major draw for railway enthusiasts.
 In November 1981, the Doncaster Works dismantled its Deltic engine overhaul facility.

 The National Railway Museum selected 55 002 The King's Own Yorkshire Light Infantry for preservation as part of the National Collection.
 The Friends of the National Railway Museum sponsored the repaint of 55 002 into original green livery for its last eighteen months in traffic, although it carried its TOPS number rather than D9002.
 As insurance, in case 55 002 should meet with a mishap during its last months, the withdrawn 55 005 The Prince of Wales's Own Regiment of Yorkshire was set aside from breaking up at Doncaster Works until Deltic operation on the main line had concluded.

-The final service train run was the 16:30 Aberdeen-York service on 31 December 1981, hauled from Edinburgh by 55 019 Royal Highland Fusilier, arriving in York at just before midnight.
+The final service train run was the 16:30 Aberdeen–York service on 31 December 1981, hauled from Edinburgh by 55 019 Royal Highland Fusilier, arriving in York at just before midnight.
 The last train was an enthusiast special, the "Deltic Scotsman Farewell", on 2 January 1982, hauled from King's Cross to Edinburgh by 55 015 Tulyar and 55 022 Royal Scots Grey on the return.
 55 009 Alycidon shadowed the train in both directions between Peterborough and Newcastle, in case of a failure of the train locomotive.
 Following the farewell, the surviving Deltics were moved to Doncaster Works, where they were displayed en masse in February 1982, before disposal commenced.